 Fortunately, there are plenty of people in universities and research facilities who are employing new, cheaper technologies, and are hard at work thinking up and building the next several generations of electronic music controllers.
 How do you find these people?
 One way is to go to their conference: New Interfaces for Musical Expression, or NIME.
 This year's NIME, held at the University of British Columbia in Vancouver, was the fifth, and it offered plenty to see for the musicians and scientists who showed up from all over the Americas, Europe, and Asia.
 There are some very creative people out there — and some of them are really out there.

-The tone of the conference was set by Bill Buxton, a Canadian who has been one of the pioneering forces in both computer music and video for the last 25 years, and who was one of the first to propose the concept of 'gesture controllers' as musical instruments at another conference in Vancouver over 20 years ago (see the 'Digicon 83' box over the page).
+The tone of the conference was set by Bill Buxton, a Canadian who has been one of the pioneering forces in both computer music and video for the last 25 years, and who was one of the first to propose the concept of 'gesture controllers' as musical instruments at another conference in Vancouver over 20 years ago (see the 'Digicon 83' box below).
 At the start of his keynote speech he threw up a slide of an old Revox reel-to-reel tape deck and proclaimed, "This is the enemy."

 The problem with electronic music concerts historically, he said, is that someone would walk onto a stage, push a button on a tape deck, and walk off.
 Today, people do the same thing with laptops.
 "If you're sitting at a computer and typing, why should I care?" he lamented.
 If we're going to a live performance, he opined, we want to see the performer doing something interesting to create the music.
 "The goal of a performance system," he stated, "should be to make your audience understand the correlation of gesture and sound."